JHJORE/NeRF_in_Ue5/README.md

 Difficult to set up because the requirement for setting up the sensors can be difficult to achieve in some types of roomes.
 You also have to use cable.
 A good headset, but we would recommend Oculus

 #### SteamVR
-Works with Oculus, but not enterprise Oculus.
+It works with Oculus, but we couldn't get it to work with enterprise Oculus.
 We used it to get VR to work with InstantNGP

 <div id="other-relevant-technologies"></div>